facebookresearch/PlatoNeRF/README.md

     <a href='https://arxiv.org/abs/2312.14239'><img src='https://img.shields.io/badge/arXiv-Paper_PDF-red?style=flat&logo=arXiv&logoColor=green' alt='Paper PDF'></a>
   </p>

-  <p align="center" style="font-size:16px">Official PyTorch implementation of PlatoNeRF, a method for recovering 3D geometry from single-view two-bounce lidar measurements.
+  <p align="center" style="font-size:16px">Official PyTorch implementation of PlatoNeRF (CVPR 2024), a method for recovering 3D geometry from single-view two-bounce lidar measurements.
 PlatoNeRF learns 3D geometry by reconstructing lidar measurements.
 PlatoNeRF is named after the <a href="https://en.wikipedia.org/wiki/Allegory_of_the_cave">allegory of Plato's Cave</a>, in which reality is discerned from shadows cast on a cave wall.</p>
   <p align="center">
     <img src="media/teaser.gif" />
   </p>